carlosperate/ardublockly/blockly/README.md

 ### Pulling from upstream

 Adding the blockly repository as a remote and fetching latest:

 ```
 git remote add -f blockly https://github.com/google/blockly.git
 ```

 Pulling from blockly master, from the project root directory:

 ```
 git fetch blockly master
 git subtree pull --prefix blockly blockly master
 ```

-The pull all the changes into a single commit the flag `---squashed` can be added to the `subtree pull` command.
+To pull all the changes into a single commit the flag `---squashed` can be added to the `subtree pull` command.

 Then resolve any conflicts and push to origin.

 ## Blockly